 In May of 2017, Storj Labs International SEZC (formerly Storj Labs (BVI) Ltd), a wholly-owned subsidiary of Storj Labs Inc., conducted a public token sale.
 As a reminder, we intend to provide a quarterly update on the business and network through our regular town hall meeting.
 It’s our intention to continue producing this token report on a quarterly basis.
 This report has been independently verified.

 The Company reports its tokens to management in two categories:

 a) Long Term Lockup

 Long Term Lockup

-Our approach to using time locked tokens to support long-term sustainability was first described on a blog post in December 2018.
-While the specifics have changed slightly, including reducing our notice period from ninety days to sixty days for any decision to remove a tranche from the lock ups, the approach remains the same: cryptographically locked tokens in a rolling time lock that we report on quarterly to ensure transparency and predictability in our ecosystem.
-This also furthers our decentralization goals by reducing the ability of Storj Labs to change the supply in the short to medium term.
+Our approach to using time locked tokens to support long-term sustainability was first described in a blog post in December 2018.
+While the specifics have changed slightly since then, including reducing our notice period from ninety days to sixty days for any decision to remove a tranche from the lock ups, the approach remains the same: cryptographically locked tokens in a rolling time lock that we report on quarterly to ensure transparency and predictability in our ecosystem.
+This also furthers our decentralization goals by reducing the ability of Storj to change the supply in the short to medium term.

 Reserved for SJCX Conversion